He Papakāinga, He Hāpori Taurikura - A Strategy for Homes and Thriving Communities

 • I see healthy homes is relative to Landlords and Home Owners with no data provided here.
 If statistics are high for any reason we should know what percentage of ethnicity are owners.
 The true reflection of someones health is usually due to environmental or personal issues.
 Although Maori and Pacific are highlighted this is not a true reflection of how they got to this point.
 Also with immigrants arriving monthly, when making these decisions is housing and employment the first signs we indicate what comes first?

-Veena Kameta asked almost 4 years ago
+Veena Kameta asked over 4 years ago

 Kia ora Veena,